emcclosky/vuecid-nuxt-craft/README.md

 ### Apollo queries
 Check the sections that are queried within `_basePage.vue` and `page.gql`.
+Why the schemaQuery, you ask?
+[Medium: Heuristic Fragment matcher warning!
+How to fix it?](https://medium.com/commutatus/whats-going-on-with-the-heuristic-fragment-matcher-in-graphql-apollo-client-e721075e92be)

 ### Google Analytics/Google Tag Manager
 The `components/Examples/CookieBar/CookieBar.vue` includes two methods to enable either Google Analytics or Google Tag Manager after the user accepts the cookies.